Engee documentation

 Dependencies

-To use this cell, select the Override type inheritance method and Override dimensions inheritance method checkboxes.
+To use this cell, check the Override type inheritance method and Override dimensions inheritance method boxes.

-• Override sample time inheritance method - adds a Sample times inheritance method cell that overrides the calculation step inheritance method.
+• Override sample time inheritance method — adds a cell Sample times inheritance method, which redefines the inheritance method of the calculation step.

-The code for the SampleTime calculation step structure and propagate_sample_times function will not be automatically added to the EngeeFunctionCode source code of old Engee models.
-To finalise old models, add the calculation step structure and function yourself.
+The structure code of the calculation step SampleTime and the propagate_sample_times functions will not be automatically added to the EngeeFunctionCode source code of the old Engee models.
+To refine the old models, add the structure of the calculation step and the function yourself.

-Specifies the inheritance method of the calculation step:
+Sets the inheritance method for the calculation step:

-• If unchecked (by default) - the preset calculation step inheritance method (by default Default) from the Sample time inheritance method parameters of the Advanced tab is used.
-For more information about preset methods, see below.
+• If the checkbox is unchecked (by default), the preset method of inheritance of the calculation step is used (by default, Default) from the Sample time inheritance method parameter of the Advanced tab.
+Read more about the pre-installed methods. below.

-• If the checkbox is checked - the preset methods of the Advanced tab are ignored (parameters are unavailable), the independent method from the Sample times inheritance method cell in the EngeeFunctionCode source code is used.
+• If the checkbox is checked, the preset methods of the Advanced tab are ignored (the parameter is unavailable), an independent method is used from the Sample times inheritance method cell in the EngeeFunctionCode source code.

-For the independent method to work, it is necessary to find the propagate_sample_times function line and manually set the required calculation step.
+For the independent method to work, you need to find the string of the propagate_sample_times function and manually set the desired calculation step.

 function propagate_sample_times(inputs_sample_times::Vector{SampleTime}, fixed_solver::Bool)::SampleTime